Janet Zollinger Giele

-Janet Zollinger Giele (born 1934) is an American sociologist and Professor Emerita of Sociology, Social Policy, and Women's Studies at Brandeis University.
+Janet Zollinger Giele (born 1934) is an American sociologist and professor emerita of Sociology, Social Policy, and Women's Studies at Brandeis University.
 She is best known for her research on the evolving lives of women, from the 19th century women's rights movements to women's contemporary work and family roles.
 In addition, her publications include the methodology of life course research and the history and growth of American family policy.

-She has written or edited ten books and authored numerous articles, a body of work that has been widely cited in her field.

 Biography

 Giele grew up in Wooster, Ohio and graduated from Wooster High School in 1952.
 She earned her BA from Earlham College in 1956 as First Honor Student (valedictorian).
 During her junior year, 1954–1955, she studied in Paris with a Barrett Scholarship from Earlham College and received a Certificat from L'Institut d'Etudes Politiques.
 Her 1961 PhD in sociology from Radcliffe College (of Harvard University) examined changes in the feminine role by comparing temperance and suffrage women's lives and ideology.
 This work was later published as Two Paths to Women's Equality.